 I do not know what passed between the Admiral and Mr. Howard during the subsequent visit except a hearsay knowledge of parts of the conversation as related in my presence by Admiral Wilson later.”
 A1.2

 (What Tisdale refers to as Howard’s “subsequent visit” to Admiral Wilson on Friday morning must have been the one Howard had arranged the previous evening when he interrupted the dinner at Vice Admiral Schwerer’s house.
-The questions Tisdale asked Howard about his cablegram could only have increased what Wilson described to Daniels as Howard’s “state of great agitation” caused by denials of the armistice news.)
+Tisdale’s questions could only have increased what Wilson described to Daniels as Howard’s “state of great agitation” caused by his armistice cablegram.)

-Daniels, presumably, thanked Wilson for the material he had put together for him.
-But when he wrote about the False Armistice for his second volume of memoirs, Daniels ignored the bulk of it.
-Ten years before the second volume came out, Roy Howard’s False Armistice memoir was published as the ‘Premature Armistice’ chapter in Webb Miller’s I Found No Peace, and Daniels therefore had the benefit of reading and pondering Howard’s recollections before he eventually committed himself to paper about the subject.
+Daniels, presumably, thanked Wilson for what he had put together for him.
+But when he came to write about the False Armistice for the second volume of his memoirs, he ignored the bulk of it.
+Ten years before this volume came out, Roy Howard’s ‘Premature Armistice’ chapter was published in Webb Miller’s I Found No Peace, and Daniels therefore had the benefit of reading and pondering Howard’s recollections before he eventually committed himself to paper.
 N9

 Howard unequivocally asserted in Miller’s book that Admiral Wilson gave him permission to send the 7 November armistice news to America and instructed Ensign Sellards to accompany him to make sure his cablegram was cleared for transmission by the French censors in the Brest cable office.
 He also misrepresented how he learned from the Admiral later in the day that the news was false.
-N10 But there is nothing in Wilson’s Papers specifically about the publication of Howard’s memoir and its allegations relating to him.
-Perhaps any thoughts he had about them at the time are to be found in his scrapbook (if it still exists).
+But there is nothing in Wilson’s Papers specifically about Premature Armistice – perhaps any thoughts he had about it at the time are in his scrapbook (if it still exists).

 Josephus Daniels’ memoirs, 1946